 How much does the mattress cost?

-Simmons Beautyrest: The manufacturer’s suggested price for a queen starts at $2,099, but prices for all sizes vary by retailer
+Simmons Beautyrest: The manufacturer’s suggested price for a queen starts at $3,599, but prices vary by retailer

-Beautyrest sells its mattresses through third-party retailers, so prices vary widely depending on where you make the purchase.
-(Learn more about the pros and cons of buying a mattress online.)
+Simmons sells its mattresses through third-party retailers, so prices vary widely depending on where the customer makes the purchase.

 How is the mattress delivered?